I-20 (form): Changing the program end date

 It may happen that the student's actual program end date falls earlier or later than what the student expected.
 It is necessary that a new I-20 be issued reflecting the current program end date, both prior to the program's actual end and prior to the stated program end date on the Form I-20.

 If the Form I-20 is being shortened, the international office may require the student to submit evidence showing that the student has enough academic credits to graduate early.
 If the Form I-20 is being extended, then, in addition to any evidence from the student about changed academic plans, the international office also needs an updated statement of financial resources for the new I-20 to cover up to one year of the I-20 extension.

 After the change to the program end date is made in the student's SEVIS record, the new Form I-20 is issued to the student.

-It is important to note that the program end date on the Form I-20 need not coincide with the graduation date.
+The program end date on the Form I-20 need not coincide with the graduation date.
 Rather, it is the end date of the student's enrollment in courses.
 It is not possible to extend the program end date simply in order to be able to stay around till the graduation ceremony.
 If the graduation ceremony falls outside the 60-day grace period of completion of coursework, then the student must find some other way to be legally present for it (for instance, by staying around on Optional Practical Training, or getting a B visa for the graduation ceremony).